DigitalFabricationLab-NYIT-SoAD/resources/3Dprinters/README.md

 Submit your file to the 3D Printing Job Queue on the ([Appointments and Job Submissions](https://digitalfabricationlab-nyit-soad.github.io/resources/Tutorials&Templates/SubmissionGuide/)) page

+### Timeline
+* Allow 3-5 days for your submission to be processed and printed; 5-7 days during busy periods.

+* Students will be notified when their 3D print is finished and ready for pick-up.

+### Payment

+* Students will be charged $0.07 per gram of the 3D print before the print is started.
+  * 3D prints will not be started on a printer until payment is made.

+### Print Failures

+3D printing is a fail-prone process.
+Prints fail regularly due to *machine* and *design* error.

+* 3D prints that fail due to *machine errors* will be reprinted with no charge to the student.

+* 3D prints that fail due to *design errors* will not be reprinted and the student will not be refunded for the material used.
+Students who want to reprint failed files must make necessary edits to the 3D model and resubmit to the Job Queue.

 ## 3D Printing Helpful Resources